PapitomasterDeveloper/html-handbook/3-HTML-Basics.md

 It's common to use the dash `-` to separate words in a class value, but it's just a convention.

-Those are just 2 of the possible attributes you can have.
+Those are just two of the possible attributes you can have.
 Some attributes are only used for one tag.
 They are highly specialized.

 Other attributes can be used in a more general way.
 You just saw `id` and `class`, but we have other ones too, like `style` which can be used to insert inline CSS rules on an element.